CaM-Gen:Causally-aware Metric-guided Text Generation: CaM-Gen

-The proposed transformer model is based on the GPT-2 architecture which is trained on causal language modeling loss for predicting the next token in a sentence, given all the previous tokens.
-The model is first pre-trained with causal language modeling objective on a large corpora to build the understanding of language distribution and are able to generate coherent text.
-While fine-tuning with the same objective (causal language modelling) allows for shifting the language distribution of generated language towards the fine-tuning corpus, explicitly controlling for a target metric is more nuanced.
-To introduce explicit control for the target metric, we modify the attention and normalisation layers in a transformer architecture to slant the generated content towards the required target metric values.
-Inspired by \cite{zeng2020style}, we introduce the metric as follows:\\ (1) Input embedding: The metric control $y$ is directly added to the token and position embeddings of the input to the first transformer layer.
-This enables control by slanting the input representation towards the target metric.\\ (2) Self-attention: In the self-attention mechanism of transformers, each input token is weighted with respect to other positions in the input sentence.
-For each token $x_t$, query $q_t$, key $k_t$ and value $v_t$ is using learned weight matrices $W^Q$, $W^K$ and $W^V$ respectively.
-The attention score for token $x_t$ is computed by a compatibility function of the corresponding query $q_t$ with the keys $k_i$ of other tokens and the attention vector is computed as the weighted average of these attention scores with the value vector $v_t$.
-This can be written as
+The proposed Transformer model is based on the GPT-2 architecture \cite{radford-wu-2018-gpt-2}, which is trained on language modeling loss for predicting the next token given all the previous tokens.
+The model is first pre-trained with language modeling objective on a large corpora to build understanding of language distribution enabling it to generate coherent text.
+Although fine-tuning with the same objective shifts the language distribution of generated text towards the fine-tuning corpus, explicitly controlling for a target metric is more nuanced.
+To introduce this explicit control, we use the metric to modify self-attention and normalization layers in the Transformer blocks \cite{zeng2020style}, as shown in Fig.~\ref{figure-Transformer-architecture}.\footnote{$\eta$, $\gamma$, $\beta$ are the scale/bias parameters in respective layers (details in Appendix B)} In the former, attention weights of Transformer blocks are biased towards the target by changing the query vector in attention mechanism with the affine transformation of $y$.
+In the latter, the scale and bias parameters of layer normalization are replaced by functions of $y$.
+This ensures that the target information does not \textit{wash away} \cite{park2019normalisation} and is preserved through the normalization layers.
+The generative model is trained with the language modeling loss given by,

-where $d_k$ is the dimension of the key vector $k_t$.
-We modify this attention calculation to introduce the control $y$ by changing the query vector in the above equation to $q_t=\eta_t(y)$, where $\eta_t$ denoted an affine transformation.
-Modifying the query vector according to the specific target metric allows for biasing attention weights towards the target and capturing target control in the context representation, which aids in targeted decoding and generation.\\ (3) Layer Normalisation: Classically, the layer normalisation in transformers is calculated as

-where $\mu$ and $\sigma$ are the mean and standard deviation of the elements in $\nu$ and $\gamma$ and $\beta$ are the scale and bias parameters.
-The data metric control, $y$, is used to modulate the hidden representations of the generative model via normalisation layers.
-The scale and bias parameters in the layer normalisation are replaced as functions of $y$, namely $\gamma(y)$ and $\beta(y)$ in the above equation.
-As discussed in \cite{park2019normalisation}, normalisation layer applied on input with same target control would \textit{wash away} the target information captured in the input to normalisation layer.
-Adding target control in the scale and bias parameter ensures that the control is preserved through the normalisation layers of transformer.
-In all three variations, the generative model is trained with the causal language modeling loss given by,